TheImagingSource/ic4-examples/python/README.md

 To download all examples in a .zip file, move to the root of the repository, click the green *Code* button and select *Download ZIP*.

+You can also use git from the command line to clone the examples.

 After downloading, please make sure to keep the per-language directory structure intact so that relative file references can work.

 ***Warning:*** Be careful when cloning/extracting to a directory with a long path name; many tools are still limited by Windows' legacy 260-character path length limit and can raise obscure error messages in case a file path exceeds it.